-We would like to send our condolences to the biggest eBay buyer Bully and YouTube troll Joseph J DeMarco for the loss of his mother Eileen De Marco who died on May 20th 2014.
+We would like to send our condolences to mother of Joseph J DeMarco Eileen De Marco who died on May 20th 2014.
 Joe had to make a tough decision to Pull the Plug while she was on life support.
 She was a wonderful carrying woman but didn’t quite know what to do with her abusive son.
 It’s just too bad she raised a son that was a Son of a Bitch according to some.
 Joseph DeMarco the eBay Motors buyer Bully seller was raised by his mother but he didn’t quite turn out the way she expected.
 Maybe someday he’ll be able to see her but the way he’s been going maybe not.
 He may end up reaching out for her hand but not being able to grasp it.
 I wonder if Elieen De Marco knows what her son does today to people online.
 We wish to extend our sympathy to his family for this loss.
 If you would like to Order Flowers for Hubcapjoes he would appreciate it.

 Paypal (PYPL) Dead 2% Since Last Earnings Report: Can It Come back to Life?